Sharp sound for every room: The best speakers for music in 2024

 What are bass, midrange, and treble?

-Bass, midrange, and treble are sometimes referred to as lows, mids, and highs.
+Bass, midrange, and treble are sometimes called lows, mids, and highs.
 These terms refer to the different sound frequencies found in audio.

-Bass, or low, is the boomier sections of sound, the frequencies that people can most often 'feel'.
-Without adequate bass, the audio will sound very empty and 'tinny'.
+Bass, or low, are the boomier sections of sound, the frequencies that people can most often 'feel'.
+The audio will sound empty and 'tinny' without adequate bass.
 Too much bass and music can sound rumbly, overpowering, and woolly.

-Midrange, or mid, is all the stuff that happens in the middle - guitars, vocals, and speech.
+Midrange, or mid, is all the stuff that happens in the middle – guitars, vocals, and speech.
 Balancing this with bass brings audio to life.
-If you struggle to hear vocals in music or conversation in podcasts, boosting the midrange can bring these out for you without having to play with volume.
+If you struggle to hear vocals in music or conversation in podcasts, boosting the midrange can bring these out without playing with volume.

-Treble, or highs (hi), is higher frequencies.
-These are important for picking out details in audio, but if they are too high they can annoy and be painful to listeners.
+Treble, or highs (hi), are higher frequencies.
+These are important for picking out details in audio, but if they are too high, they can annoy and pain listeners.

 Passive speakers

 A passive speaker has no active power or amplifier circuitry.
-So, you will need to route your sound to them via an external amplifier.
-Some speakers, like the Edifier R1280T, are active speakers.
-They don’t require an external amplifier.
+So, you must route your sound to them via an external amplifier.
+Some speakers, like the Edifier R1280T, are active.
+They don't require an external amplifier.

 Active speakers

-Likewise, an active speaker is one that has its own power supply and amplifier function.
-This therefore means that you can hook up any sound source directly to the speakers, usually via an auxiliary input connection; such as an audio jack or twin phono plugs in the case of speakers for a record player.
+Likewise, an active speaker has its own power supply and amplifier function.
+This means that you can hook up any sound source directly to the speakers, usually via an auxiliary input connection, such as an audio jack or twin phono plugs for speakers for a record player.
 Because these speakers actively power themselves, they can amplify the music you pipe into them.
-This of course includes all-in-ones like Bluetooth portables and some ceiling speakers.
+This, of course, includes all-in-ones like Bluetooth portables and some ceiling speakers.

 Power rating

-Normally as a range, expressed in Watts, this is the power output through the speaker terminals to each speaker.
+Typically, as a range expressed in Watts, this is the power output through each speaker's terminals.
 Therefore, choosing a speaker that requires more power than your amp can deliver will result in weak, under-par sound and an over-driven amplifier.
-Conversely, too much power from the amp will literally destroy speakers that aren’t built to take it.
+Conversely, too much power from the amp will destroy speakers that aren't built to take it.

 Impedance

-Impedance is measured in Ohms and tells you how much the audio signal is impeded or resisted by the speakers.
-A 20-watt speaker rated as 4 Ohm will require a little less power from the amplifier to overcome that level of impedance.
-Therefore, it’s very important to match up the impedance of your speakers with that of your amplifier.
-You run the risk of damaging speakers by pushing too much power onto them when there’s not enough resistance.
+Impedance is measured in Ohms and tells you how much the speakers impeded or resisted the audio signal.
+A 20-watt speaker rated at 4 Ohm will require less power from the amplifier to overcome that impedance level.
+Therefore, it's crucial to match up the impedance of your speakers with that of your amplifier.
+You risk damaging speakers by pushing too much power onto them when there's not enough resistance.

 Watt